catalyst-cooperative/pudl/docs/dev/run_the_etl.rst

 Fast ETL
 --------
-Running the fast ETL typically involves one-year of data for each dataset.
+Running the fast ETL typically involves one year of data for each dataset.

 .. code-block:: console